dleppik/EgTest/README.md

 }
 ```

-##Generating Unit Tests

-**A JUnit 4 test generator is in progress, with Gradle integration as the initial target.**

-A properly formed EgTest unit test is in the same package as the class being tested, but it should have a name which
-does not conflict with typical unit test class names.
-That way the same test suite can simultaneously run EgTests and
-hand-written tests.
-For example, a class `org.example.MyExample.class` might yield a test class named
-`org.example.MyExample$EgTest.class`.
+##Details

 Method parameters and return types should be constants, but they can be of any type import from anywhere, so long as
 it is visible to the test.
 Thus `java.time.Instant.EPOCH`, with the full package name, may be used.

 While there's no reason we can't support any JVM language, the assertions are written in Java.

+##Generating JUnit Tests

+A JUnit 4 test generator is **in progress, with many features missing.** Keep an eye on the compiler warnings to see
+what's not yet implemented.

+Source code for JUnit tests are generated while compiling the main code.
+Generated classes have names ending in
+`$EgTest`, so they do not conflict with other JUnit tests.

+To try it out, run `./gradlew ':example'` from the EgTest directory.
+(Windows: use `gradle.bat`.)
+Generated source code
+will be in `junit-example/build/generated/egTest` while JUnit test results will be at
+`junit-example/build/reports/tests/test/index.html`.